scalespeeder/DayZ-113-Chernarus-Hunting-Farming-Building-Trader-With-Truck-XML-Mods-For-PC-and-Console/readme.txt

 To install these files simply upload them over the top of your existing files and restart your server.

-These XML files will add trader items to the shop in Novy Sobor, with a Trader Truck parked outside.
+These XML files will add trader items to the shop in Novy Sobor, with a one-off Trader Truck parked outside.
 DONE.

+A special "Event" tuck ("VehicleTruckEvent") has also been added.
+The "event truck" spawns in at the top of the Ski Run in the West, and the idea behind it is that it is a "spare" truck that you can load up with whatever you like (edit its entry in cfgspawnabletypes), and it won't appear anywhere else.
+I wanted a truck that I could fill with weapons, or NVG, or Hesco crates, or barrels, or tents  etc, that could be used to "create" events elsewhere in the map eg laying out a race track at NWAF, or putting tents down for a Conquest type
+PvP event etc - in otherwords a simple way a server owner can easily spawn in a lot of items and them have the ability to drive them somewhere.
+DONE.

+The Trader Truck and Event Truck are one-off spawns.
+To make them spawn in again, either "ruin" the engines or disable and re-enable the event.

 Items spawn in pristine.
 DONE.